cuiyongbo/hello-world/my_wiki/languages/english_notes_12.rst

 | Definition: something that is kept or meant to be kept unknown or unseen by others.
 | Usage: a state secret. [国家机密]
 | Usage: at first I tried to keep it a secret from my wife.
-| Definition: the resupply effort was probably kept secret from Congress.
+| Usage: the resupply effort was probably kept secret from Congress.
-|
-| Phrase: be in on the secret
-| Definition: be among the few people who know something.
 | Usage: Details of the proposals remain secret.
 | Phrase: in secret
 | Definition: without others knowing.